 You can complain about any programme broadcast in New Zealand on TV or radio.
 This covers:

 - Radio programmes

-- Programmes viewed or listened to on demand (ONLY if you can supply details of original TV or radio broadcast and lodge your complaint within 20 working days of that broadcast)
+- Programmes viewed or listened to on-demand (Only if you can give details of previous TV or radio broadcast of the content and lodge your complaint within 20 working days of that broadcast)

-- Election advertisements on television or radio (during election periods)
+- Election advertisements on TV or radio (during election periods)